MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Your extension may collect, access, use, or transmit Personal Information (including web browsing activity); only if required by and only for use in a prominently disclosed, user-facing feature.

+Developers must clearly state the data handling practices of their extension at the time of installation, including any transfer or use of user data.

+Developers must obtain explicit prior consent from the user before any merger, acquisition, or sale of assets of the developer that may involve the transfer of user data.

+Developers must obtain explicit prior consent from the user and have a clear policy before accessing and providing the user re-access information when the user has lost their password for the product or service.

+Developers must have a clear and comprehensive privacy policy that outlines their data handling practices, including the use of any third-party services.

 #### 1.5.2 Maintain a privacy policy

-Regardless of whether your extension accesses, collects, or transmits Personal Information; you must provide prominent notice of and comply with your privacy policy if required by law.
-Your privacy policy must inform users of the Personal Information accessed, collected, or transmitted by your extension, how that information is used, stored, and secured, and indicate the types of parties to whom it is disclosed.

 Your privacy policy must describe the controls that users have over the use and sharing of their information, how they access their information, and it must comply with applicable laws and regulations.
 Your privacy policy must be kept up-to-date as you add new features and functionality to your extension.

+The privacy policy provided should be relevant to the product and should not use the Microsoft privacy statement unless the extension is an official Microsoft extension.
+Additionally, the privacy policy should primarily refer to the Edge browser and not other browsers, and any data collected should be aggregated and anonymized and used in accordance with applicable privacy and other jurisdictional legal requirements.

-If you provide Microsoft with your privacy policy, you agree to permit Microsoft to share such privacy policy with users of your extension.
+If you provide Microsoft with your privacy policy, then you agree to permit Microsoft to share such privacy policy with users of your extension.

 #### 1.5.3 Sharing data with third parties